Scheduling in Queueing Systems with Uncertain and Evolving Holding Costs: Introduction

 Our main contribution lies in the third component (Section~\ref{sec:stochastic}) which shows that the steady-state distribution for a priority algorithm is close to its fluid equilibrium.
 In particular, for any priority algorithm, there is a minimum set of states, which we call the \emph{top set}, such that fully serving jobs with these states would clear all the jobs the algorithm should serve in its fluid equilibrium.
 We establish that the algorithm (with high probability) serves all the jobs in the subtree of this top set by analyzing a corresponding Lyapunov function.
 The Lyapunov analysis contains two steps.
 The first step shows that this Lyapunov function has a negative drift if its value is large enough (Lemma~\ref{lem:drift-bound}).
 A main challenge is to upper bound the numbers of jobs with states in the top set, which are \emph{correlated} random variables.
 We tackle this challenge by analyzing a system with no job-level correlation and establish a large deviation result (Lemma~\ref{lem:queue-upper-bound}).
 The second step translates the negative drift into a high probability bound of the Lyapunov function.
 A difficulty is that our Lyapunov function can, albeit with small probability, change significantly within one period.
 Existing techniques rely on an almost sure upper bound on the change and thus fail to give satisfactory guarantees.
 To address this issue, we develop a new geometric tail bound (Lemma~\ref{lem:tail-bound}) that only requires the Lyapunov function to have a small change with high probability.
+More broadly, our techniques contribute to the literature on restless bandits by providing performance guarantee of priority algorithms without assuming the canonical Global Attractor Property (GAP); see related work in Section~\ref{sec:related-work} and further comparison in Appendix~\ref{app:comp}.